Academic Advising at Carroll College

 The advisor-advisee relationship is a partnership, which means that both the advisor and the advisee have responsibilities in the process.
 Ultimately, however, the student has the responsibility of shaping his or her education, and is responsible for meeting graduation requirements.

-Students can change advisors by completing the Change of Advisor form and returning it to the Registrar's Office.
+First year students declare their major in February.
+There is a special form for this function, which will be made available in February each year.
+Upper class students can change advisors by completing the Change of Advisor form and returning it to the Registrar's Office.
 Advisors in the Saints Success Center can assist in choosing a new advisor if the student doesn't know an advisor in the intended major.

 - Be available to students on a regular basis and be conscientious about posting and adhering to a schedule of office hours for advising conferences.